 - Network/Device Name.
-The default is \readyshare.
-This is the name used to access the USB device connected to the router. - Available Network Folders.
+The default is \\readyshare. - Available Network Folders.
 The folders on the USB device.

 Share Name.
-If only one device is connected, the default share name is USB_Storage.
 You can click the name shown, or you can type it in the address field of your web browser.
-If Not Shared is shown, the default share has been deleted, and no other share for the root folder exists.
+If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
 Click the link to change this setting.